Active learning and explicit electrostatics enable accurate modeling of electrolytes: Results and discussion

-After obtaining reliable ionic conductivity values, we performed structural analysis of the underlying MD trajectories for 1M LiPF$_6$ solution in 3EC:7EMC at 300~K. First, we compared IP types ratio observed in MD produced with MTP$_{20}$ and MTP$_{20}$-QRd.
-Thus, only SSIPs were found in MD produced with MTP$_{20}$, neither CIPs nor AGGs were present in the simulation box.
-In contrast, MTP$_{20}$-QRd predicted presence of 4.7\% of CIPs and 0.7\% of AGGs alongside with SSIPs.
-However, MTP$_{20}$ results may be biased by short-range nature of the potential, while results obtained with MTP$_{20}$-QRd may be influenced by short trajectory lengths and insufficient equilibration.
-Experimental and computational studies of 1M LiPF$_6$ solution in pure EC show only a small fraction of CIPs~\cite{haghkhah2020effect, smirnov2019structure}.
-The fraction of CIPs increases when EC is partially replaced by solvents with lower dielectric primitivity, such as EMC, and reaches substantial levels in solutions with low EC content.
-For example, CIPs were experimentally observed in 1M LiPF$_6$/1EC:9EMC (volume ratio)~\cite{feng2019communication}, and computational studies with OPLS-AA force field reported their presence in 1M LiPF$_6$/3EC:7EMC (wt/wt)~\cite{ringsby2021transport}.
-However, classical nonpolarizable FFs are known to overestimate ion pairing~\cite{kasemchainan2025enhanced}.
-Therefore, while it is likely that CIPs should be present in the system of study, it remains uncertain as the experimental data on CIP concentration as a function of EC/EMC ratio is not available in literature.
+To verify whether the Li$^+$ solvation environments sampled in the ionic conductivity simulations are represented in the training set, and to gain additional insight into electrolyte structure, we analyzed the MD trajectories used for ionic conductivity calculations of LiPF$_6$ in 3EC/7EMC at 300~K. In this analysis, found that IP composition observed in MD produced with MTP and MTP-EDQRd is essentially the same.
+While for MTP only SSIPs were found in MD produced with and neither CIPs nor AGGs were present, MTP-EDQRd predicted the presence of only 2.1\% CIPs alongside SSIPs, indicating overal agreement in predicting near-complete salt dissociation.
+Experimental and computational studies indicate that LiPF$_6$ in pure EC contains only a small fraction of CIPs~\cite{haghkhah2020effect, smirnov2019structure}.
+Increasing the fraction of low-dielectric solvents (e.g., EMC) promotes ion pairing, with CIPs observed experimentally in 1M LiPF$_6$ in 1EC/9EMC~\cite{feng2019communication} and reported in simulations of 3EC/7EMC using classical force fields~\cite{ringsby2021transport}.
+However, nonpolarizable force fields are known to overestimate ion pairing~\cite{kasemchainan2025enhanced}, and systematic experimental data on CIP concentrations as a function of EC/EMC ratio remain limited.